ander428/JohnHopkins_COVID-19/data_dictionaries.md

 ## Where states reopened and cases spiked after the U.S. shutdown by Washington Post

 This article from the Washington Post was the best aggregation of the lockdown procedures by state I could find.
-I used this information along with the White House phases to generalize the phases into comparable factors between states.
+I used this information along with the White House phases to generalize the phases into comparable factors between states as of June 30th.
 With this information, I constructed [WP_phases_6.30.20.csv](https://github.com/ander428/JohnHopkins_COVID-19/blob/master/data/pandemic/WP_phases_6.30.20.csv) capturing the data to compare to the time series data in the John Hopkins database.
 This was a subjective process prone to error, but provides a small amount more of context to the reopenning procedures of each state.

 These are the variables used to construct the table: